 The past several years have lead to a new method of drying .
 Although desiccant and refrigerant drying are probably the practiced and most known methods of drying, heat drying is becoming a new favorite.
-The use of convective heat has been shown to be the most effective drying process under many sets of drying circumstances.
+The use of convective heat has been shown to be the most effective drying process for water damage in Pensacola under many sets of drying circumstances.

 Although it is technically not correct to call heat drying “new” as it is a practice that we use in our everyday lives and have for some time.
 For example, fabrics dry rapidly when placed in a revolving heat drum with air movement.
 We call this heat drum a “clothes drier”.
 The fabrics are exposed to air movement and heat and the moisture are evaporated from the material and removed from the drum.
 As long as the evaporated moisture is removed, the fabrics will dry.
 Applying high temperatures to a wet structure is not as simple, but the concept is the same.

 The benefits of heat drying are many.
 In a March 2006 article in Indoor Environment Connections, the following benefits to heat drying were listed.

 - It provides a faster and more efficient drying process to carpet, drywall, acoustic ceilings and insulation.

 - It provides a more thorough and complete drying process through which building materials are restorable.